rtnk18/kmeans_compression/README.md

-# kmeans_compression
+# Image compression using K-Means
-Image compression using K-Means
+This project demonstrates how a simple unsupervised machine learning technique like K-Means clustering can be used to compress high resolution images by reducing the color profile of the image.